EdLlewellin/PyroTracker/README.md

 ## Developer Installation (from Source)

 1. Ensure Python 3 and pip are installed.
-2. Clone the repository: `git clone https://github.com/YourUsername/PyroTracker.git` *(Replace YourUsername)*
+2. Clone the repository: `git clone https://github.com/EdLlewellin/PyroTracker.git`
 3. Navigate into the directory: `cd PyroTracker`
 4. (Recommended) Create and activate a virtual environment:
     ```bash